munozcar/iris/README.md

 # Distance to source
 distance = 120 # pc

-# NOTE that we define an array for the temperature, column density, and area for each species.
+# NOTE that we define an ARRAY for the temperature, column density, and area FOR EACH SPECIES.

 # Excitation temperatures for each molecule in K
 T_ex =  np.array([np.array([600.0]), # for CO